jcmello2/aggregator-advanced-settings/readme.txt

 == Settings ==

-Go to Settings > Advanced Settings and save options
+Go to Settings > Advanced Settings and save options.

 == Screenshots ==